Quuxplusone/goodcook/md/goodcook.md

 - 3 tablespoons milk

 In a large bowl, cream butter and sugars until light and fluffy.
 Beat in egg and pumpkin.
-Combine the flours,baking powder,salt, baking soda, and spices; gradually add to creamed mixture and mix well.
+Combine the flours, baking powder, salt, baking soda, and spices; gradually add to creamed mixture and mix well.
 Stir in the granola, walnuts, chips and cranberries.
 Drop by tablespoonfuls 2 inches apart onto greased baking sheets.